schnapster/Magma/README.md

 Discord supports 1 audio connection per user and guild (also called a "member").
-This means, an audio connection is exactly identified by those two datapoints.
+This means, an audio connection is exactly identified by those two datapoints, and all of the methods of Magma require those to correctly identify the connection that you want to open/close/change something about.

 ## Get started